-Like step 1 indicates above, try to introduce them to his daily routine, whilst playing and offering him some treats, make sure the clippers are close to him.
+As step 1 indicates above, try to introduce them to his daily routine, whilst playing and offering him some treats, make sure the clippers are close to him.

 Even if he’s scared upon seeing them.
 You will still need to go through this process.
 It’s important to make no big deal out of the clippers; encourage playtime and offer him treats.
-It’s about building positive associations with the clippers before you need to use them.
+It’s about building positive associations with the clippers before you need to use them

 After teaching your husky that he doesn’t need to fear the presence of the clippers, you will be able to follow the standard method described above.

 How long it takes to get to this stage will vary from husky to husky.
 It may take a few days or a couple of weeks and will usually depend on how bad his last experience was.